memfault/interrupt/_drafts/advanced-gdb.md

 ### Navigate the Help Menus

-There's no better place to start than first teaching how to fish within GDB.
+There's no better place to start learned GDB than to first learn how to search the help menus.
 Surprisingly, and maybe unsurprisingly, GDB has over 1500+ commands!

 ```
 # Count number of GDB commands in the master help list